Center for Pacific Island Studies

 Liane P C Iaukea, who has a degree in nursing and is from New Zealand, has lived in Hawai'i for the past 42 years.
 She has spent 20 years researching genealogies and land tenure in Hawai'i, and will continue her research into Polynesian cultures and their genealogies more broadly, focusing on New Zealand, Tahiti, and Hawai'i.
 Ultimately she would like to use this knowledge to help disenfranchised people tell their own stories.

-Mechelins Kora Lechad is from Palau and graduated from Holy Names University with a BA in International Relations.
+Mechelins Kora Iechad is from Palau and graduated from Holy Names University with a BA in international relations.
 Her undergraduate research focused on critical issues related to nuclear activity in the Pacific and she worked with other Pacific Islander students to address environmental concerns.
 Mechelins is interested in exploring how politics in the Pacific relate to the political climate elsewhere.

 Healoha Johnston, who is from Hawai‘i, has extensive work experience in the art world, as a consultant, gallery director, and museum curator.
 She recently completed her BA in art history and economics at UH Mānoa and is also working on an MA in art history.
 She is interested in exploring issues of art and the representation of Pacific peoples, as well as the relationship between art and social change.

 Kathy Neien Jetnil-Kijiner is from the Marshall Islands and graduated from Mills College with a BA in English.
 She is a poet, writer, performance artist, and journalist and has performed in the Marshall Islands, United States, and England.
 Kathy is interested in learning from the oral historians before her and furthering her writing based on Marshallese legends in order to encourage other Marshallese to write and publish.